lmorda/android-clean-kotlin/README.md

 - **Architecture:** Implements MVVM architecture
 - **UI:** Built with Jetpack Compose for UI and Compose Navigation for screen transitions
-- **Networking:** Utilizes Retrofit for API calls to fetch data from the GitHub API
+- **Networking:** Utilizes Ktor for API calls to fetch data from the GitHub API
-- **Dependency Injection:** Leverages Dagger Hilt for dependency management
+- **Dependency Injection:** Leverages Koin for dependency management
 - **Testing:** Includes unit tests with MockK and Compose UI screenshot tests with Espresso
 - **Modularization:** Follows a modularized approach to separate concerns and improve scalability